 - Christian Science Plaza - Boston's Fenway neighborhood, close to the Colonnade Hotel

 The South End Garden Tour never gets boring because it features gardens in a different area of this large neighborhood every year.
-This year's tour starts at the South End Branch of the Boston Public Library and centers on gardens in an area bounded by Dartmouth Street, Columbus Ave, Rutland Square, and Tremont Street, with numerous gardens open for this self-guided tour.
+Each year's tour focuses on gardens in specific areas such as Union Park and SoWa, with numerous gardens and green spaces open for this self-guided tour.

 Get ready to view some gorgeous gardens in this neighborhood known for its passion for gardening.
 Tour proceeds benefit the South End/Lower Roxbury Open Space Land Trust.